csossa/Origination-Model/docs/business_understanding/project_charter.md

 ## Plan
 * Phases (milestones), timeline, short description of what we'll do in each phase.

-Actividades	Semana 1	Semana 2	Semana 3	Semana 4
-Información del proyecto
-Definir las funciones y responsabilidades del equipo del proyecto Identificar las metas del proyecto y los objetivos del proyecto Análisis de la información
-Recolección y exploración de los datos Preprocesamiento de datos
-Definición del modelo
-Creación del modelo
-Entrenamiento del modelo
-Evaluación de modelo

 ![image](https://user-images.githubusercontent.com/111644646/204054285-12a8d217-0a8d-4a7d-aa09-e738083d13c1.png)